GT Writing Task 2 (Essay Writing) Sample # 7

 Model Answer 1:

 Every year many young adults leave schools without adequate knowledge of personal finances as they do not know how to financially navigate the real world.
-This financial illiteracy is primarily due to the inadequate education as well as the lack of first-hand knowledge.
+This financial illiteracy is primarily due to inadequate education as well as the lack of first-hand knowledge.
 However, satisfactory education related to managing finances and proper parenting can solve it.

 The reasons why many young adults are incompetent to manage their own money are the lack of both theoretical and practical knowledge.
 Personal finance is not yet a part of the school curriculum.
 In consequence, they are deprived of acquiring theoretical knowledge.
 Likewise, many parents do not share financial responsibilities with their children.
-As a result, youngsters do not get the hands-on experience.
-Take my cousin for an example; my uncle has never given any financial accountability to him and in consequence, my cousin does not know how to manage budget and plan for savings even though he is 19.
+As a result, youngsters do not get hands-on experience.
+Take my cousin for an example; my uncle has never given any financial accountability to him and in consequence, my cousin does not know how to manage his budget and plan for savings even though he is 19.

-To conclude, in the present dire situation, financial education is essential than ever before.
+To conclude, in the present dire situation, financial education is more essential than ever before.
 Schools should integrate financial education into the curriculum while parents ought to share some financial liabilities with adolescents so that they can gain both practical and theoretical knowledge of money management.

 Model Answer 2:

-Moreover, schools lack a proper syllabus on money management for all majors and teachers do not take initiatives to educate their students.
-The result – a fumbling young generation with no prior knowledge of how to take care of their money.
+Moreover, schools lack a proper syllabus on money management for all majors and teachers do not take the initiatives to educate their students.
+The result is a fumbling young generation with no prior knowledge of how to take care of their money.
 To solve this problem, educationalists should be trained first and then requested to instil this skill among their students.
 Managing finance should be a part of our national curriculum for all majors.